From: Spring + Summer 2023

 We do not ride upon the railroad;

-it rides upon us
+it rides upon us, he said.

 After the last suicide,